hamzic2019/Portofolio/README.md

 # Haris Hamzic - Portofolio 😀

-Hi Guys, I am Haris Hamzic, Javascript Engineer and down here is a list of things that I've built in my free time, be free to look around and try it yourself.<br /> <br />
+Hi Guys, I am *Haris Hamzic*, Javascript Engineer and down here is a list of things that I've built in my free time, be free to look around and try it yourself.<br /> <br />
 *If you would love to know short facts about me*

 - [x] Hardworking